Kinokkory/wiwinwlh/tutorial.md

   geq' (a1 :*: b1) (a2 :*: b2) = geq' a1 a2 && geq' b1 b2
 ```

-Now to to accommodate the two methods of writing classes (generic-deriving or
+Now to accommodate the two methods of writing classes (generic-deriving or
 custom implementations) we can use ``DefaultSignatures`` extension to allow the
 user to leave typeclass functions blank and defer to the Generic or to define
 their own.